AndyHuntYork/AudioKit-Course-Materials/8-SimpleSequences/README.md

 # Simple Sequences

-Sequences are a powerful feature in AudioKit. `AKSequencer` let you define musical events through an imported MIDI file, and use audio samples as the source material for the sequence
+Sequences are a powerful feature in AudioKit. `AKSequencer` lets you define musical events through an imported MIDI file, and use audio samples as the source material for the sequence

 The MIDI file used in this example consists of 4 piano tracks.
 If you open the file in GarageBand, this is what you will see: